JakeMoe/LolnetStatus/README.md

   * Refactored code line up with ServerManager
   * Added NetworkHandler for ServerManager
   * Finished up main plugin logic to test base functionality
+* 0.4 - John Moe - 4 Jan 2019
+  * Fixed NetworkHander to actually do something with state info
+  * Updated scoreboard to include server state, and colourise the text